beelzick/beelzick/README.md

 ## 	:eye: Some facts about me

-- :computer: I enjoy coding
+- :computer: I love coding
 - :microscope: I'm interested in sciene
 - :seedling: I’m currently expanding my knowledge of the frontend
 - :zap: I am active in sport